 1973 – The Drug Enforcement Agency (DEA) was created.

-1980 – Marinol, a synthetic version of THC, was approved by the FDA for cancer patients suffering from nausea and vomiting.
+1980 – Marinol, a synthetic version of THC, was approved by the FDA for individuals with cancer suffering from nausea and vomiting.

 1986 – Anti-Drug Abuse Act creates stronger penalties for the possession and distribution of marijuana.
 This reform put cannabis on the same level as heroin.